Mount Point, Identify Your SSD’s UUID, udev Rules.

 - The root filesystem (

-are checked after the root filesystem.- The external drive is not checked during boot.
+/) is checked first. /homeand/varare checked after the root filesystem.- The external drive is not checked during boot.

-, the numbering of rules files determines the order in which they are processed.
+In udev, the numbering of rules files determines the order in which they are processed.
 The numbers at the beginning of the filenames are used to specify this order.
 Here’s a breakdown of how this works:

 Numbering and Order